danrfletcher/agile-obsidian/README.md

     2. At local midnight (if enabled and Obsidian open): Same vault-wide scan, then schedules daily repeat.
     3. Manual trigger (via settings button): Fires "agile-metadata-cleanup-all" event; runs immediately regardless of toggles, with progress notice for large vaults.
     4. Settings changes (e.g., toggle off) immediately cancel/reschedule timers; only affects task lines from index (no full vault scan).

+* **User Closes a Parent Task with Subtasks:**
+    1. User clicks to complete (or long-clicks to cancel) a parent task with incomplete subtasks.
+    2. Task Close Manager adds the date marker (✅ or ❌ with today's date) and emits a "date-added" event.
+    3. Task Close Cascade detects the closure via observer or event; checks for incomplete descendants.
+    4. If incomplete subtasks exist, a floating dialog appears with a toggle (default OFF) asking to cascade.
+    5. If user toggles ON and confirms, cascade applies the same status/date to incomplete subtasks; otherwise, only the parent closes.
+    6. Obsidian modify event fires; Task Indexer re-parses, updating the dashboard.

 #### Storage schemas/models
 - **Settings:** Stored in `[VAULT]/.obsidian/plugins/agile-obsidian/data.json`.